PabloSanabria/Azure-with-Docker-Introductory-Guide/README.md

 }
 ```

-1. Install Docker on your computer, restart it, and make sure the service is running.
+1.Install Docker on your computer, restart it, and make sure the service is running.

-2. Create a Dockerfile in your project folder and add the text below:
+2.Create a Dockerfile in your project folder and add the text below:

 ```xml
 FROM microsoft/azure-functions-runtime:v2.0.0-beta1
 ENV AzureWebJobsScriptRoot=/home/site/wwwroot
 COPY . /home/site/wwwroot
 ```
-3. Now, open a command prompt and navigate to your project folder.
+3.Now, open a command prompt and navigate to your project folder.

-4. Use the following commands to build and run your Docker image:
+4.Use the following commands to build and run your Docker image:

 ```xml
 docker build -t MY_FUNCTION .